 Exceptional Repair Services for Any Style of Cane Chair

-These seats have holes around the edge where the cane is woven in a seven step process resulting in a tight, sturdy weave as shown in the photo to the right.
-Different size cane is used depending on the size and spacing of the holes.
+Hand woven seats have holes around the edge of the wood rails.
+The cane is woven in a seven-step process resulting in a tight, sturdy weave.
+Different size cane is used depending on the size and space of the holes.

-Care for caned seats: Don't kneel or stand on the seat!
-Treat the cane with boiled linseed oil about once a year, especially on the bottom, as this is where the oil is best absorbed.
+Care for the caned seats: Don’t kneel or stand on the seat!
+Treat the cane with boiled linseed oil, about once a year, especially on the bottom, as this is where the oil is best absorbed.
 Exposure to the sun will dry the cane.
-It is natural for the cane to deepen in color as it ages.
+It is natural for the cane to deepen in color over time.

 These seats have a grove around the edge where a pre-woven caning is pressed and glued in place with a binder.
 The pre-woven cane comes in various sizes and widths for the appropriate application.

 Care of the pressed seat: As with the traditional woven seat above, do not kneel or stand on the seat.
 Treating with boiled linseed oil on a yearly basis will prolong the life of the cane.

 I also will attempt some less conventional chairs such as the Hans Wegner chair, the Japanese chair or Danish weave all shown below.

 These chairs are a hand woven work as in the traditional seven step weave above.
 However the holes in the chair do not go all the way through the wood resulting in the "blind" weave.
 The seven step process takes a little longer as it is required that each hole be pegged as the work progresses.

 Care of the cane is the same as for a traditional woven seat or pressed seat.
 Treating with boiled linseed oil once a year will prolong the life of the material.